Ages: 14 years & over with participating adult

 Blend the practice of asana (yoga poses) with mindful meditative hiking to fully experience the sights, sounds and senses of being outdoors with certified yoga instructor, Kim Scott Sowinski.
 This unique technique allows you to reduce chances for injury and strengthen muscles while embracing the physical and mental benefits of immersing yourself in nature.
 Yoga mats will be provided, but you can bring your own.
 Dress for the weather.

-Egbert Picnic Area is located off Gorge Parkway in Bedford Reservation, off Egbert Road in Walton Hills, OH 44146
+Hemlock Creek Picnic Area is located off Button Road in the Bedford Reservation, just east of Dunham Road in Walton Hills, OH 44146.

 Registration opens June 15. $5 late fee applies after July 30.
 Registration closes August 3.

 - By registering, you acknowledge that you have read and understand the cancellation policy.

 - Program fees and deposits are not refundable or transferable unless Cleveland Metroparks finds it necessary to cancel a program.
 Participants assume risk of all changes in personal health and affairs.

 - If Cleveland Metroparks cancels a program, the cancellation will be posted on the registration page for that program.
 For programs other than races, participants will also be notified by e-mail and/or phone.